jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

+It has been practice that all GHG inventory files are in the same *crf* directory.
 Be sure the read rights to the files exists.
 Then, if needed, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.
 To produce the PartyProfile  result file  filled with the